BioinformaticsLabAtMUN/sRNACharP/README.md

 ```

 ## Running the pipeline
+sRNACharP is configured to run using the [Docker](https://www.docker.com/) container engine by default (see [Nextflow config file](nextflow.config)).
+If you have installed the required software natively, you also need to modify the [Nextflow config file](nextflow.config).

 A [sample data set](test_data) is provided.
-To run sRNACharP with the test data, replace ADD_PATH below with the correct path in your system and run the command on your terminal:
+To run sRNACharP with the test data, replace ADD_PATH below with the correct path in your system and run the following command on your terminal:

 ```
 nextflow run sRNACharP.nf  --org="R_capsulatus" --dir="/ADD_PATH/sRNACharP/test_data" --genome="R_capsulatus_genome.fasta"  --sRNAs="R_capsulatus_sRNAs.bed" --genomeAnnotation="R_capsulatus_genomeAnnotation_proteincoding.bed"